 The entire procedure takes only 15-30 minutes per eye, and patients are often ready to leave within an hour or two.
 The eye heals on its own within a few days.

 Some common complaints after surgery include light sensitivity, glare or halos in dim lighting, and dry eyes.
 These are typically temporary and will subside within a few weeks.
 Antibiotic and anti-inflammatory drops will be prescribed along with artificial tears to keep your eyes healthy and comfortable.

 In LASIK, the first step is to create a corneal flap using a laser.
 Next, the laser is used to reshape the cornea underneath the flap and it is gently replaced.
 This flap acts as a protective bandage to aid in the healing.
 With PRK, no flap is created and instead, a small layer is removed and the laser is used to directly treat the front surface of the eye.
 The goal for both procedures is to correct nearsightedness, farsightedness, and astigmatism.
 During your consultation, our doctors will discuss which procedure is the best fit for you as well as the advantages and disadvantages of each procedure which may vary depending on the individual.

 Fortunately, you came to the right place.
 Cornerstone Eye Associates is more than just a LASIK center, we are also a comprehensive advanced surgical ophthalmology practice.
-If LASIK isn’t the best procedure to help you achieve your visual goals, we have many other options available including KAMRA and Raindrop Near Vision Inlays, Refractive Lens Exchange, ICL and more.
+If LASIK isn’t the best procedure to help you achieve your visual goals, we have many other options available including KAMRA Near Vision Inlays, Refractive Lens Exchange, ICL and more.
 We will discuss which procedure is best for you during your free consultation.